nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored. e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-> [!WARNING]
-> If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+> :warning: If you are using a PDF version of this document, be careful when copying and pasting commands with line breaks as they may not paste correctly.

 ## [3.1.
 Managing Contacts](#3-features)